 Last Updated on: by

-It is a type of antigen–antibody reaction, in which the antigen occurs in a soluble form.
-When a soluble antigen reacts with its specific antibody, at an optimum temperature and PH in the presence of electrolyte antigen antibody complex forms insoluble precipitate.
-This reaction is called precipitation reaction.
+It is a type of antigen-antibody reaction, in which the antigen occurs in a soluble form.
+When a soluble antigen reacts with its specific antibody, at an optimum temperature and PH in the presence of electrolyte antigen-antibody complex forms insoluble precipitate.
+This reaction is called a precipitation reaction.
 A lattice is formed between the antigens and antibodies; in certain cases, it is visible as an insoluble precipitate.
 Antibodies that aggregate soluble antigens are called precipitins.

-The interaction of antibody with soluble antigen may cause formation of insoluble lattice that will precipitate out of solution.
-Formation of an antigen–antibody lattice depends on the valency of both the antibody and antigen.
+The interaction of antibody with soluble antigen may cause the formation of insoluble lattice that will precipitate out of solution.
+Formation of an antigen-antibody lattice depends on the valency of both the antibody and antigen.
 The antibody must be bivalent; a precipitate will not form with monovalent Fab fragments.
-Antigen must be bivalent or polyvalent; that is it must have at least two copies of same epitope or different epitopes that react with different antibodies present in polyclonal sera.
-Antigen and antibody must be in appropriate concentration relative to each other.
+The antigen must be bivalent or polyvalent; that is it must have at least two copies of same epitope or different epitopes that react with different antibodies present in polyclonal sera.
+Antigen and antibody must be in an appropriate concentration relative to each other.

 - Antigen access: Too much antigen prevents efficient crosslinking/lattice formation.